 Introduction

-At Emerald, we view recovery not as a passive state of "not working," but as an active, measurable process.
+At Emerald, we view recovery not as a passive state, but as an active, highly important process.
 It is the time when your brain flushes out metabolic waste, your muscles repair, and your cardiovascular system resets.
 By using sophisticated wearables—rings, watches, and straps—we can now quantify this process with high precision.
-Metrics like Heart Rate Variability (HRV), Resting Heart Rate (RHR), and sleep efficiency offer a high-definition look at your internal state, moving us beyond hunches and into the realm of insightful data.

 Core Sleep Metrics